-Italian law reserves the right to carry out lending activities to certain duly authorized entities (i.e. banks and financial intermediaries).
+Italian law reserves the right to carry out lending activities to certain duly authorised entities (ie banks and financial intermediaries).

-A lending activity is deemed to be carried out vis-à-vis the public when it is carried out (i) on a professional basis and (ii) in respect of third parties.
+A lending activity is deemed to be carried out vis à vis the public when it is carried out (i) on a professional basis and (ii) in respect of third parties4.